JobStart Scheme - employer guidance

 Your JobStart Scheme job opportunity:

-• must not be for a vacancy that already exists or is planned
+- must not be for a vacancy that already exists or is planned

-• must not cause existing employees, apprentices or contractors to lose work or reduce their working hours
+- must not cause existing employees, apprentices or contractors to lose work or reduce their working hours

-• is being created specifically for this Scheme
+- is being created specifically for this Scheme

-• must be a quality job opportunity as approved by the Department
+- must be a quality job opportunity as approved by the Department

-Participants will need your support to develop their occupational and employability skills.
+Participants on the Scheme will need your support to develop their occupational and employability skills.
 Employers are expected to provide both occupational and employability skills training for all participants.
-Please note: -Employers will also complete a robust Training Plan that will be reviewed and approved by the Department.
-Throughout the participation period the Department will carry out periodic monitoring reviews to ensure the participant is receiving a quality opportunity and actions set out in the Training Plan have been implemented.
-It is a condition of the funding that employers are available and fully compliant with departmental monitoring requirements.
+Employers will complete a robust Training Plan that will be approved, monitored, and reviewed by the Department.
+Throughout the opportunity, the Department will carry out periodic monitoring reviews to ensure the participant is receiving a quality opportunity and actions set out in the Training Plan have been implemented.
+At the end of the opportunity, if employers are unable to offer permanent employment, they will be required to offer a mock interview to prepare participants for the labour market.

 Occupational skills